Skip to contents

 country

-A character vector of country codes.
-It can be either "all" (which returns the data for all countries), a vector of country names or ISO 3166-1 alpha-3 country codes.
+A character vector of country names or ISO 3166-1 alpha-3 country codes.
+Use "all" to return data for all countries.
 See also countrycode::countrycode().

 adm_lvl

-Type of boundary.
-Accepted values are administrative levels 0, 1 and 2 ("adm0" is the country boundary, "adm1" is the first level of subnational boundaries, "adm2" is the second level and so on).
-Upper-case versions ("ADM1") and the number of the level (0, 1, 2) are also accepted.
+ADM level.
+Accepted values are levels 0, 1 and 2 ("adm0" is the country boundary, "adm1" is the first level of subnational boundaries and "adm2" is the second level).
+Uppercase versions ("ADM1") and level numbers (0, 1, 2) are also accepted.

 quiet